larpchronicles/rules/chronicles-rulebook.md

 * Death spell removed.
 * Enervate spell added at Spirit Rank IX
 * Storm of Curses added at Spirit Rank X
+* Bag of Holding updated, requires 60 seconds of concentration to retrieve items.
+* Create Undead now properly only works on a target once per DEAD status.

 ### Stamina Skills
 * Weapon Proficiency can no longer be used on Ranged Weapons